-- a) The planting and establishment of appropriate native hedging, trees and shrubs. - b) Contextually appropriate and sensitively designed boundary treatments to reflect the rural nature of the area. - c) Inclusion of natural nesting habitats/bird boxes/swift bricks for native birds and bat boxes where adjacent to wooded areas. - d) Providing insect and small mammal habitats such as wildflower areas, bee hotels, log piles, etc. - e) Provision of linkages to adjacent habitats, eg. 'hedgehog highways' in boundary treatments.
+- a) The planting and establishment of appropriate native hedging, trees and shrubs. - b) Contextually appropriate and sensitively designed fencing within private plots that face the open landscape to reflect the rural nature of the area (for example, post-and-rail with native hedge/shrub planting). - c) Inclusion of natural nesting habitats/bird boxes/swift bricks for native birds and bat boxes where adjacent to wooded areas. - d) Providing insect and small mammal habitats such as wildflower areas, bee hotels, log piles, etc. - e) Provision of linkages to adjacent habitats, eg. 'hedgehog highways' in otherwise impermeable boundary treatments.